 Some other interesting features are revealed from the MUCAPE time series.
-First, for both ENS4 and ENS20 ensembles, all members that use the MYJ PBL scheme tend to have much higher MUCAPE than members using YSU, especially for the second diurnal peak within the forecast period.
-In addition, the ENS4 members that use Thompson microphysics with MYJ have higher MUCAPE than members using WSM-6 or Ferrier with MYJ.
-However, in the ENS20 ensemble, members that use WSM-6 with MYJ have slightly higher MUCAPE than members using Thompson.
-Also, the ENS20 MYJ members tend to have the peak MUCAPE occur about 1-3 hours earlier than in the RUC analysis, but all YSU members have the peak occurring at the same time as in the RUC analysis.
-For the ENS20 ensemble, both MYJ and YSU members have the peak MUCAPE to the different PBL schemes very likely results from systematic temperature and moisture biases associated with each scheme.
-For example, it has been well documented that the YSU tends to form boundary layers that are too deep, warm, and dry; while the MYJ has a tendency for relatively shallow, cool, and moist boundary layers (e.g., Kain et al. 2005;
+First, for both the ENS4 and ENS20 ensembles, all members that use the MYJ PBL scheme tend to have much higher MUCAPE values than members using YSU, especially for the second diurnal peak within the forecast period.
+In addition, the ENS4 members that use the Thompson microphysics ENS20 ensemble members and RUC analyses.
+A legend is provided in the upper-right portion of the plot with numbers indicating ENS20 ensemble members corresponding to those listed in Table 3.

-Weisman et al. 2008).
+with MYJ have higher MUCAPE than members using the WSM-6 or Ferrier schemes with MYJ.
+However, in the ENS20 ensemble, members that use WSM-6 with MYJ have slightly higher MUCAPE values than members using Thompson.
+Also, the ENS20 MYJ members tend to have their peak MUCAPE occur about 1-3 h earlier than in the RUC analysis, but all YSU members have the peak occurring at the same time as in the RUC analysis.
+For the ENS20 ensemble, both MYJ and YSU members have their peak MUCAPE occurring about 3-4 h earlier than in the RUC analysis.
+The sensitivity of MUCAPE to the different PBL schemes very likely results from systematic temperature and moisture biases associated with each scheme.
+For example, it has been well documented that the YSU method tends to form boundary layers that are too deep, warm, and dry, while the MYJ approach has a tendency for relatively shallow, cool, and moist boundary layers (e.g., Kain et al. 2005; Weisman et al. 2008).